slip-slap/slip-slap.github.io/_posts/2017-03-15-language-english-life-couple.md

 1. Can I be your girlfriend?
 2. set him up on a date.
 3. which one do you like more?
+4. the email she sent me was really hurtful(an action that causes emotional pain)
+5. my girlfriend ditched me to go and get a drink with one of her friends
+- ditch someone: to leave a friend or a date alone to do something else more interesting.